lomaxo/fractals/README.md

 calls itself, for each new branch, to create further child branches.

 - The depth argument is reduced by 1 each time so that we can specify how many recursions there should be.
+- The scaling and angle arguments are simply passed on to the `gen_braches()` method
 ```python
     def extend_branch(self, initial_line, depth, scaling, angle):
         if depth == 0: